rogerxaic/EventStreams/eventstreams132.md

 Kafka achieves its availability and durability by replicating the messages it receives across other nodes in the cluster, which can then be used in case of failure. {{site.data.keyword.messagehub}} uses three replicas (default.replication.factor = 3) meaning that each message received by a node is replicated to two other nodes in different availability zones.
 In this way, the loss of a node or availability zone can be tolerated without loss of data or function.

-**Producer ```acks``` mode**<br/>
+**Producer <code>acks</code> mode**<br/>
-Although all message are replicated, applications can control how robustly the messages they produce are transferred to the service by using the producer's ```acks``` mode property.
+Although all message are replicated, applications can control how robustly the messages they produce are transferred to the service by using the producer's <code>acks</code> mode property.
 This property provides a choice between speed and the risk of message loss.
-The default setting is ```acks=1```, which means that the producer returns success as soon as the node it's connected to acknowledges receiving the message, but before replication has completed.
-The recommended and most assured setting is ```acks=all``` where the producer only returns success after the message has been copied to all replicas.
+The default setting is <code>acks=1</code>, which means that the producer returns success as soon as the node it's connected to acknowledges receiving the message, but before replication has completed.
+The recommended and most assured setting is <code>acks=all</code> where the producer only returns success after the message has been copied to all replicas.
 This ensures the replicas are kept in step, which prevents message loss if a failure causes a switch to a replica.